Chakra: New Age

 In Anatomy of the Spirit (1996), Caroline Myss described the function of chakras as follows: "Every thought and experience you've ever had in your life gets filtered through these chakra databases.
 Each event is recorded into your cells...".
 The chakras are described as being aligned in an ascending column from the base of the spine to the top of the head.
 New Age practices often associate each chakra with a certain colour.
 In various traditions, each chakra is associated with a physiological functions, an aspect of consciousness, and a classical element; these do not correspond to those used in ancient Indian systems.
 The chakras are visualised as lotuses or flowers with a different number of petals in every chakra.

 The chakras are thought to vitalise the physical body and to be associated with interactions of a physical, emotional and mental nature.
 They are considered loci of life spiritual energy or prana, which is thought to flow among them along pathways called nadi.
 The function of the chakras is to spin and draw in this energy to keep the spiritual, mental, emotional and physical health of the body in balance.

 Rudolf Steiner considered the chakra system to be dynamic and evolving.
-He suggested that this system has become different for modern people than it was in ancient times and that it will, in turn, be radically different in future.
+He suggested that this system has become different for modern people than it was in ancient times and that it will, in turn, be radically different in the future.

 Below are the common new age description of these six chakras and the seventh point known as sahasrara.
 This new age version incorporates the Newtonian colours of the rainbow not found in any ancient Indian system.